cecoulombe/Sage_App/README.md

 This README file is specifically for the Sage application.
 Below are instructions on how to run and test the app on an emulator or Android device as well as some of the app's features.

-For the full app report including code review, features, and product specification sheet, read th `Sage_Product_Report.pdf` file.
+For the full app report including code review, features, and product specification sheet, read the `Sage_Product_Report.pdf` file.

 ## Contents
 - [Download the APK](#Download-the-APK)